John Polkinghorne: Physics

-He joined the Christian Union of UCCF while at Cambridge and met his future wife, Ruth Martin, another member of the union and also a mathematics student.
+Polkinghorne joined the Christian Union of UCCF while at Cambridge and met his future wife, Ruth Martin, another member of the union and also a mathematics student.
 They married on 26 March 1955, and at the end of that year sailed from Liverpool to New York.
 Polkinghorne accepted a postdoctoral Harkness Fellowship with the California Institute of Technology, where he worked with Murray Gell-Mann.
 Toward the end of the fellowship he was offered a position as lecturer at the University of Edinburgh, which he took up in 1956.

 After two years in Scotland, he returned to teach at Cambridge in 1958.
 He was promoted to reader in 1965, and in 1968 was offered a professorship in mathematical physics, a position he held until 1979, his students including Brian Josephson and Martin Rees.
 For 25 years, he worked on theories about elementary particles, played a role in the discovery of the quark, and researched the analytic and high-energy properties of Feynman integrals and the foundations of S-matrix theory.
 While employed by Cambridge, he also spent time at Princeton, Berkeley, Stanford, and at CERN in Geneva.
 He was elected a Fellow of the Royal Society in 1974.